rbuurma/rise-2017/Descriptive_bib_project/Rise_descriptive_bib_project.md

 If you would like to look at some examples, see riseofthenovel.swarthmore.edu .
 (The beautiful custom Omeka theme for the site was designed and built by Swarthmore ITS's own Michael Kappeler.)

-Post a paragraph about your plan for your experimental descriptive bibliography to Known by Monday, November 16th.
-On Monday we will have a tutorial on how to format and upload your project.
+Post a paragraph about your plan for your experimental descriptive bibliography to Known by Monday, November 10th.
+We will have a tutorial on how to format and upload your project.

-*The entire project should be uploaded to our Rise of the Novel Omeka site and available for presentation by Sunday, December 6th.*
+*The entire project should be uploaded to our Rise of the Novel Omeka site and available for presentation by Sunday, December 3rd.*

 ### Important Notes

 If you wish to describe a physical copy of your chosen book instead of a digital facsimile I will try to make some times for you to travel to Penn's rare book library to see them.
 If you want to do this, make sure that Penn has a first or early edition of the book you are working with by searching the Penn Library's catalog, [Franklin](http://franklin.library.upenn.edu/).